-SNHU’s MBA program is one of the most affordable MBAs in the nation and can be completed in just over a year.
-With courses offered on campus and online, this program blends the best of both worlds by bringing together the convenience of online with the advantages of a physical campus.
+SNHU’s MBA program, which is offered during the day on our campus in Manchester, is one of the most affordable MBAs in the nation and can be completed in just over a year for students with a background in Business.
 The coursework by design is readily applicable to your real-world challenges.
 You’ll develop projects that serve your business needs while simultaneously becoming a stronger, more capable leader.

 The MBA in Finance program prepares you to enter or advance in a number of careers - from investment banking to securities to small business development.
 Because the core of the program is founded on traditional MBA training, you'll learn practical, valuable skills in areas such as marketing, strategic management and information technology, which you can apply in any work setting.
 You'll also enjoy the advantage of having MBA on your resume when exploring new business and career opportunities.

 The Finance MBA program at SNHU is taught by highly skilled business professionals, many of whom currently apply what they teach in real-world settings each day.
 The finance courses are designed to provide you with a working knowledge of the following topics:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your MBA in Finance at SNHU include:

 SNHU requires an undergraduate Grade Point Average (GPA) of 2.75 (or equivalent) for admission.
 If you are an international student in need of a visa to study on campus, please see our international admissions requirements.